Delgan/loguru/README.rst

 Convenient parser
 ^^^^^^^^^^^^^^^^^

-It is often useful to extract specific information from generated logs, this is why `Loguru` provides a |parse|_ method which helps dealing with logs and regexes.
+It is often useful to extract specific information from generated logs, this is why `Loguru` provides a |parse|_ method which helps to deal with logs and regexes.

 ::